Key takeaways and analysis from the divisional round

 Out of magic

-The 49ers overcoming everything they did to get to this point made for an incredible story.
+The 49ers overcoming everything they did to get to this point was an incredible story.
 A ridiculous run of injuries on both sides of the ball should have been enough to end their season in the first round of the playoffs, if not before.
 But San Francisco was in contention for the No. 1 seed right up until the final week of the season, and a wild-card win over the Eagles demonstrated the coaching advantage this team holds over most others in the league.
 Unfortunately, that only gets you so far with a roster decimated by injuries.

-The offense was always going to have to carry the load with the defense missing a pair of perennial All-Pros in Nick Bosa and Fred Warner.
+The offense was going to have to carry the load with the defense missing a pair of perennial All-Pros in Nick Bosa and Fred Warner.
 But the chances of that happening were effectively wiped out last week when George Kittle joined the list of injured superstars with a torn Achilles.
-That crushing blow left Brock Purdy without his most reliable target and, just as importantly, removed one of the NFL's best in-line blocking tight ends from a run game already struggling - not exactly a recipe for success against the Seahawks' defense.
+That crushing blow left Brock Purdy without his most reliable target and, just as importantly, removed one of the NFL's best in-line blocking tight ends from a run game that was already struggling - not exactly a recipe for success against the Seahawks' defense.
 The 49ers have some work to do on the roster, particularly when it comes to bolstering the defense.
-But weathering the storm throughout this season, and coming within one game of yet another NFC title game, was an important reminder that this team will almost always be in the mix with Kyle Shanahan at the helm.
+But weathering the storm throughout this season, and coming within one game of yet another NFC title game, was an important reminder that this team will almost always be in the mix with Shanahan at the helm.

 Crisis averted